fs/rails-base/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send a pull request.
 Bonus points for topic branches.

-## IE8 Support

-Rails Base fixes IE8 problems with:

-* lack of support for rem units in CSS
-* lack of media query support
-* lack of HTML5 and CSS3 support

-**In order to get rid of IE8 support please remove the following:**

-* vendor/assets/javascripts/ie8 folder
-* views/layouts/application lines commented with `/[if lt IE 9]`

-        = javascript_include_tag "ie8/nwmatcher-1.2.5-min.js", "ie8/selectivizr-1.0.3b.js", "ie8/respond.min.js"
-        = javascript_include_tag "ie8/rem"

-## Overriding Foundation Settings

-Do your overrides in the `app/assets/stylesheets/core/_foundation_and_overrides.scss`

 ## Credits